NEVER LOOK BACK

 Saturday, July 17th, 2021

-7:30 am – 8:30 am Registration open, Exhibits & Breakfast Buffet (Seminar Registrations only)
+7:30 am – 8:30 am Registration open, Exhibits & Breakfast Buffet (CLE Registrations only for all seminar events)

 8:15 am – 8:25 am Welcome address to seminar--Jude M. Faccidomo, President Elect